-Every incident that is attended to can be captured in in crystal clear 1080p quality with accompanying audio evidence.
+Every incident attended is captured in crystal clear 1080p quality with accompanying audio evidence.

-Due to the sensitive nature of the recordings, all footage is digitally encrypted to the highest protocols and password protected so only authorised personnel can access.
+Due to the sensitive nature of the recordings, all footage is digitally encrypted to the highest protocols and password protected so only authorised personnel can access it.

 Uniquely, WCCTV’s body cameras feature a 2.2” forward-facing screen, allowing the subject to see that a video recording is taking place.
-This has a proven and dramatic impact on influencing behavioural change, conflict management and the mitigation of aggressiveness towards staff.
+This has a proven and dramatic impact on influencing behavioural change, conflict management and mitigating aggressiveness towards staff.

 To provide even greater flexibility in responding to fast-moving incidents, WCCTV’s Body Worn Cameras also have a pre-record buffer that captures up to 120 seconds of video before the record button has been pressed.
 This ensures incidents are seldom missed in the heat of the moment.